ThatCoolCoder/spall/README.md

 An app is made up of elements, which are stored in the `elements/` directory.
 They're basically components but with a better name.
 Element file names are in format `{element name}.spall`.
 There must be an element called `Root` which is the root of your app.
 Calling them elements is somewhat confusing because HTML elements also exist.
 Maybe I should change the name.

 The `pages/` dir of a project holds pages.
 Pages are just elements that correspond to a "route".
-See the Routing section for more information.
+Bad things will happen if a page and an element have the same name See the Routing section for more information.

 The `meta/` dir of a project contains stuff that is not the app itself. `index.html` is the entry point into the app and is plain html.
 You should put stuff like linking to the renderer in there.

 The `static/` dir of a project holds static files that can be accessed in the built app from `static/`.

 The `common/` dir of a project holds Javascript files that can be accessed from elements and pages.
 Use it for shared functions or business logic - anything not directly tied to the frontend.

+The `styles/` dir of a projects holds scoped CSS for elements.
+Code in `styles/Button.css` will only apply to markup in `elements/Button.spall` or `pages/Button.Spall`.

 When an app is built, files are created in the `build/` directory, which can then be used in a regular server like Apache.